vernig/twilio-client-moking-with-jest/README.md

-# Mock twilio client with Jest
+# Mock Twilio client with Jest

 This repo shows how to mock Twilio client in testing with jest